dguo/dannyguo.com/content/blog/how-to-replace-all-instances-of-a-substring-in-javascript.md

 It's important to use the `g` regex flag.
 If you omit it, you won't get a runtime error, but `replace` will only replace the *first* occurrence of the substring.

+`replace` also supports the special replacement patterns and using a function instead of a string for the replacement.